Skip to content ↓

 Extra-curricular Clubs

-Additional to our Enrichment and Intervention provision Great Torrington School has a breadth of activities which are available for pupils at lunchtime and after school.
+• In addition to our Enrichment and Intervention provision, Great Torrington School has a breadth of activities which are available for pupils at lunchtime and after school.

-We provide the opportunity to pupils, who already compete in equestrian disciplines on their own ponies, to compete in school’s competitions.
+We provide the opportunity for pupils who already compete in equestrian disciplines on their own ponies, to compete in school competitions.
 This may be at National Schools Equestrian Association (NSEA) competitions, British Show jumping (BS) competitions or at local level in the North Devon Schools Show Jumping League (NDSSJL).
+If you are interested, then please speak to Mrs Mounce.

 Library